rasor/rasor.github.io/content/2019/2019-05-08-GraphDbsNeo4jDesktop.md

 ![Add local DB](img/2019/2019-05-07-Neo4j01.PNG)
 * This will create the DB in a folder below what you chose during installation
     * In my case the DB is in `\neodata\neo4jDatabases\database-876bd4d5-067b-4558-8793-8cebca8e06e1\installation-3.5.2\data\databases\graph.db`
-    * So that is why I put the container into `\neodata\neo4jDatabases\container1`.
-This keeps it separated in the same level
+    * So that is why I put the container data folder into `\neodata\neo4jDatabases\container1\data`.
+This keeps it separated in the same level except that I have left out the installation version.
+If I needed that I would instead have called the folder `\container1-3.5.5\`.
     * The level `\database-876bd4d5-067b-4558-8793-8cebca8e06e1\installation-3.5.2` gives you the content of `NeoGraphTest1`
         * It has all the files as the container has including `\bin\` folder - but these are the Windows files opposed to the Linux files in the container
 ![DB folder](img/2019/2019-05-07-Neo4j02.PNG)